amenning/Ruby_atoi/README.md

 *   Does not use type casting
 *   Does not use multiplication
 *   Uses as few conditionals as possible
+* 	Allows for any base between 2-36 to be used

 ## How to use